 Turn Spellcheck On or Off Using Windows Settings

-- Open Settings: Click the Start button (the Windows logo) at the bottom-left corner, then choose Settings.
-Or press Windows key + I on your keyboard.
+- Open Settings by clicking the Start button (the Windows logo) in the bottom-left corner.
+Or press

-- In the Settings window, click Time & language from the left menu.
+Windows key + Ion your keyboard. - In the Settings window, click Time & language from the left menu.

-- On the right, click Typing.
+- On the right side, click Typing.

 - Toggle the switch to On to turn spellcheck on, or Off to turn it off.